ruanyf/react-demos/README.md

 );
 ```

 Please be mindful that the value of `this.props.children` has three possibilities.
-If the component has no children node, the value is `undefined`; If single children node, an object; If multiple children nodes, an array.
-You should be careful to handle it.
+If the component has no child node, the value is `undefined`; If it has a single child node, the value will be an object; If it has multiple children nodes, the result is an array.
+Keep this in mind as you code.

-React gave us an utility [`React.Children`](https://facebook.github.io/react/docs/top-level-api.html#react.children) for dealing with the `this.props.children`'s opaque data structure.
-You could use `React.Children.map` to iterate `this.props.children` without worring its data type being `undefined` or `object`.
+React gave us a utility [`React.Children`](https://facebook.github.io/react/docs/top-level-api.html#react.children) for dealing with the opaque data structure of `this.props.children`.
+You can use `React.Children.map` to iterate `this.props.children` without worrying if its data type is `undefined` or `object`.
 Check [official document](https://facebook.github.io/react/docs/top-level-api.html#react.children) for more methods `React.Children` offers.

 ## Demo06: PropTypes

 [demo](http://ruanyf.github.io/react-demos/demo06/) / [source](https://github.com/ruanyf/react-demos/blob/master/demo06/index.html)

-Components have many specific attributes which are called `props` in React and can be of any type.
+Components in React have many specific attributes which are called `props` and can be of any type.

 Sometimes you need a way to validate these props.
 You don't want users have the freedom to input anything into your components.